 Please ask us |

-Our Classic mix of accommodation aims to give an enticing taste of life in the Italian Dolomites and is our most popular option.
-We include lovely 3 or 4* hotels in Dobbiaco and Belluno plus 8 nights in cosy and welcoming Italian mountain huts.
-3 of the huts we use on our 'classic' trip only offer places in shared rooms or dormitories.
-At the other 5 huts we will try for private rooms and our price assumes private rooms on 5 nights.
-If the private rooms are full we'll reduce your price by between GBP 10 and 20 per person, depending on the hut.
+Our mix of accommodation aims to give an enticing taste of life in the Italian Dolomites and is our most popular option.
+We include lovely hotels (usually 3*) in Dobbiaco and Belluno plus 8 nights in cosy and welcoming Italian mountain huts.

 Dormitory Accommodation

-If you prefer to stay in shared rooms and dormitories please book our dormitory accommodation option.
-We use the same 3 and 4* hotels in Dobbiaco and Belluno.
+If you prefer to stay in shared rooms and dormitories at the huts, please book our dormitory accommodation option.
+We'd book the same 3 or 4* hotels in Dobbiaco and Belluno.

 Single Room Supplement

-Our single supplement covers single occupancy rooms in the hotels and at 1 of the huts on our comfy trip.
+Our single supplement covers single occupancy rooms in the hotels and at two of the huts on our 'Private Rooms' itinerary.
+Please note that there are very limited numbers of single private rooms at the huts and we cannot guarantee in advance that we can secure these.

 Solo Travel